Code of Conduct

 - Do your research!
 Put in the time necessary to research the following topics:

-- The Indigenous people to whom the land belongs.
+- The Indigenous Peoples to whom the land belongs.

-- The history of the land and any related treaties and agreements colonial and pre-colonial.
+- The history of the lands and any related treaties and agreements colonial and pre-colonial.

-- Names of living Indigenous people from these communities.
-If you’re presenting on behalf of your work in a certain field, highlight Indigenous people who currently work in that field.
+- Names of living Indigenous Peoples from these communities.
+If you’re presenting on behalf of your work in a certain field, highlight Indigenous Peoples who currently work in that field.

 - Correct pronunciation for the names of the Tribes, places, and individuals that you’re including.

-- Utilize the whose land app to see what land you are on right now.
+- Utilize the Whose Land or Native Land apps to see what land you are on right now.
 See: https://www.whose.land/en/ and https://native-land.ca/

 - Examine the present day relationships between Indigenous and Non-Indigenous communities within your particular location.
 Take the time to reflect on how you see yourself in this relationship.
-For Non-Indigenous people, ask yourself how you are benefiting from living on this land that is a traditional territory of Indigenous persons
+For Non-Indigenous Peoples, ask yourself how you are benefiting from living on this land that is a traditional territory of Indigenous Persons

 - Use appropriate language.
 Don’t sugarcoat the past.
 Use terms like genocide, ethnic cleansing, stolen land, and forced removal to reflect actions taken by colonizers.

 - Use past, present, and future tenses.
-Indigenous people are still here, and they’re thriving.
+Indigenous Peoples are still here, and they’re thriving.
 Don’t treat them as a relic of the past.

 - Don’t be grim.
 Land acknowledgments should function as living celebrations of Indigenous communities.
-Ask yourself questions like, “How am I leaving Indigenous people in a stronger, more empowered place because of this land acknowledgment?”
-Focus on the positivity of who Indigenous people are today.
+Ask yourself questions like, “How am I leaving Indigenous Peoples in a stronger, more empowered place because of this land acknowledgment?”
+Focus on the positivity of who Indigenous Peoples are today.